-Data franchising refers to the staging or packaging of large data sets into meaningful data chunks that business users can digest and use for decision-making, particularly through advanced business intelligence (BI) software.
-Additional terms for the preparation of data for BI include data wrangling and data munging.
+Data franchising is the 2003 term coined by Richard Sherman of Athena Solutions to refer to the staging or packaging of large data sets into clean, usable chunks for decision-making, particularly through business intelligence (BI) and analytic software.
+Newer terms for the preparation of data for these ends include data blending, data munging, and data wrangling.

-SortCL takes very large input data from mainframe data sets, very large database tables, web logs, and other files, and performs one or more data integration and staging functions simultaneously that result in one or more outputs, such as:
+SortCL takes very large input data from mainframe data sets, very large relational or NoSQL databases, device or web logs, HDFS, cloud apps, and other files, and performs one or more data integration and staging functions simultaneously that result in one or more outputs, such as:

 By integrating large volumes of sequential data in the file system, SortCL takes the overhead of data transformation out of the BI layer.
 By combining and multi-threading the big data manipulations, SortCL also saves job design, computation, and I/O cycle time.
 Savings also manifest in the BI front-end, since query and display (responses) are faster with smaller inputs.

-CoSort’s SortCL is routinely used for data franchising into BI platforms like Business Objects, Cognos, Microstrategy, Splunk, Tableau, and Excel spreadmarts.
-IRI also partners directly with best-of-breed dashboard vendors like Dimensional Insight and IVIZ Group, as SortCL can pare huge, disparate legacy and database extract files into aggregated, sorted, and filtered CSV and XML subsets designed to populate their Diver and iDashboard platforms, respectively.
+CoSort’s SortCL is routinely used for data franchising into BI platforms like BIRT, Business Objects, Cognos, Microstrategy, QlikViewk, Spotfire, Splunk, Tableau, and Excel spreadmarts.
+IRI also partners directly with best-of-breed dashboard and analytic vendors like Crossing Technologies, Dimensional Insight, IVIZ Group (iDashboards), and NextCoder (DW Digest) to populate the displays in those platforms.
 SortCL can also prepare data for SOA, web services, data modeling, security, and advanced statistical applications like R, SAS and SPSS.

 Once the prepared data has been ingested into the BI platform, users can continue to run a variety of custom queries, modifications, and dynamic reports to visualize, and interact with, data at multiple levels of granularity, and cycle their data through additional query and display processes.